tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 ## Terminology {#terminology}

 - External PSK (EPSK): A PSK established or provisioned out-of-band, i.e., not from a TLS connection, which is a tuple of (Base Key, External Identity, Hash).
 - Base Key: The secret value of an EPSK.
 - External Identity: A sequence of bytes used to identify an EPSK.
 - Target protocol: The protocol for which a PSK is imported for use.
 - Target KDF: The KDF for which a PSK is imported for use.
-- Imported PSK (IPSK): A PSK derived from an EPSK, External Identity, optional context string, and target protocol and KDF.
+- Imported PSK (IPSK): A PSK derived from an EPSK, External Identity, optional context string, target protocol, and target KDF.
 - Imported Identity: A sequence of bytes used to identify an IPSK.

 # PSK Import